 The transition from the low to the high P/L spectrum occurs over a narrow range of P/L as if there is a threshold concentration, called P/L. At concentrations below P/L, the peptides are embedded in the headgroup region, as suggested by the peptide orientation and the membrane thinning effect.
-At concentrations above P/L, neutron in-plane scattering showed that the peptides form pores in the membranes, while no pores were detected below P/L. The detection was achieved by exploiting the sensitivity of neutrons to
+At concentrations above P/L, neutron in-plane scattering showed that the peptides form pores in the membranes, while no pores were detected below P/L. The detection was achieved by exploiting the sensitivity of neutrons to D2O, which had replaced the water in the membrane pores.
+As an example, Fig. 1 shows neutron in-plane scattering taken at

 FIGURE 1.
-In-plane SANS from alamethic in in DLPC lipid bilayers at a high peptide-to-lipid ratio where the peptides self-assemble to form channels through the lipid bilayer as depicted in Figure 2.
-In the upper panel, the channels were filled with either D_2O (+), giving strong scattering contrast, or H_2O (o).
-In the lower panel the lipid was deuterated, providing stronger scattering contrast with H_2O in the channels (+) compared with D_2O (o).
+In-piane SANS from alamethicin in DLPC lipid bilayers at a high peptide-to-lipid ratio where the peptides self-assemble to form channels through the lipid bilayer as depicted in Fig. 2.
+In the upper panel, the channels were filled with either $D_2O(+)$, giving strong scattering contrast, or $H_2O(o)$.
+In the lower panel the lipid was deuterated, providing stronger scattering contrast with H_2O in the channels (+) compared with $D_2O(o)$.
 These data were taken at ANL.

-D2O, which had replaced the water in the membrane pores.
-As an example, Figure 1A and B show neutron in-plane scattering taken at Argonne National Laboratory (ANL) of alamethicin in protonated lipid bilayers (1A) and in deuterated lipid bilayers (1B), with D2O or H2O filling the pore channels.
-The peak in these data is due to the fairly regular pore spacing and is most pronounced when there is a strong contrast, either between D_20 and protonated lipid, or between H_2O and deuterated lipid.
-All four sets of data are consistent with the model shown in Figure 2 once the differences in contrast are taken into account (solid curves).
+Argonne National Laboratory (ANL) of alamethicin in protonated lipid bilayers (Fig. 1a) and in deuterated lipid bilayers (Fig. 1b), with D_2O or H_2O filling the pore channels.
+The peak in these data is due to the fairly regular pore spacing and is most pronounced when there is a strong contrast, either between D_2O and protonated lipid, or between H_2O and deuterated lipid.
+All four sets of data are consistent with the model shown in Fig. 2 once the differences in contrast are taken into account (solid curves).
 Thus we concluded that alamethic in DLPC bilayers forms octameric pores in the barrel-stave fashion.

 FIGURE 2.
-Model for the channels formed by octamers of alamethicin in DLPC bilayers that is consistent with the in-plane SANS data shown in Figure 1.
+Model for the channels formed by octamers of alamethicin in DLPC bilayers that is consistent with the in-plane SANS data shown in Fig. 1.